pushpullleg/ncaa-financial-predictor/Temporal_Validated/CSCI538_Final_Report.md

 ## 5.6 2023 Predictions

-We generated predictions for all 1,722 institutions for 2023:
+We generated predictions for all 1,722 institutions for 2023 using our best-performing model (Logistic Regression, 57.3% accuracy on 2022 holdout):

 | Predicted Trajectory | Count | Percentage |
 |---------------------|-------|------------|